personjc/udacity/Project2/README.md

 ###Additional Functionality
 * Added view for player standings
 * Refactored to include primary and foreign keys
-* Added bye match logic to deal with an odd number of tournament entries
+* Added bye match logic to deal with an odd number of player entries

 ###References
 * Refactored code following guidelines from udacity review